Student Health Insurance

 Health Insurance Fee

-One-half of the annual health insurance fee is billed to each student for the fall semester in July.
+One-half of the annual health insurance fee is billed to each student for the fall semester in July and half of the annual insurance fee is billed to each student for the spring semester in December.
 If the health insurance is waived appropriately during the formal waiver process, the fall semester charge will be reversed and you will not be billed the second half of the charge in the spring.
+January graduates or other fall only students (i.e. spring leave) will only be charged half of the annual insurance charge for the fall semester.
 A student entering or returning for the spring semester only will be charged for the spring-only health insurance in December and will go through the waiver process at that time.

 All Ada Comstock scholars who receive need-based financial aid from the college will receive a health grant to cover the cost of health insurance through the college.
 Non-aided Ada Comstock scholars or Ada Comstock scholars who successfully waive the health insurance are not eligible for this grant.